dmnsgn/snowdev/README.md

 # Build package:
 # - lint and format sources
 # - generate documentation and insert it directly in README
-# - generate TypeScript types from either JSDoc
+# - generate TypeScript types from JSDoc
 npx snowdev build
-# ...optionally generate documentation in docs folder and optionally compiling ts files and types using tsconfig.json
+# ...optionally generate documentation in docs folder and compiling ts files and types using tsconfig.json
 npx snowdev build --ts

 # or directly prepare a release (build then run standard-version committing all artefacts eg. docs)